lairdc/SantoriniAI/README.md

 ## Getting started
 1. **Download an IDE**: Any IDE will work including Visual Studio Code, Sublime Text, etc.
 2. **Download Git (if you haven't)**: Download here: https://git-scm.com/downloads.
 3. **Set up Git**: Follow the instructions [here](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) and complete steps 2, 3 and authenticating with GitHub from Git.
+4. Create a new folder for your project.
+5. In terminal, change directory(cd) to the new folder and type the following: -git clone https://github.com/lairdc/SantoriniAI.git

 ## Overview